Kairieji/diem25/README.md

 *An Internationalist Europe that treats non-Europeans as ends-in-themselves*

-**Internacionalistinės Europos, kuri traktuoja ne-Europiečius, kaip** ends in themselves
+**Internacionalistinės Europos, kuri traktuoja ne-Europiečius, kaip savaiminį tikslą**

 *A Peaceful Europe de-escalating tensions in its neighbourhood and beyond*